Sports & Activities--CURRENTLY ALL SPORTS ARE ON HOLD DURING COVID-19

 Interscholastic Sports include seven interscholastic sports: cross-country running, wrestling, boys’ basketball, girls’ basketball, girls’ volleyball, cross-country skiing and track & field.
 These sports compete against other middle schools in the school district.
 A sport physical, participation form and activity fee are required for participation.

-Sports Equipment or Clothing Most athletic equipment is lent to students for the season free of charge.
+Sports Equipment or Clothing: Some athletic equipment is lent to students for the season free of charge.
 Should you lose, damage, or fail to return athletic equipment, a replacement cost will be charged.
 Replacement cost is the cost to replace the item at today’s price.

 Interscholastic Participation and Eligibility Requirements